upenn-libraries/omeka_classic/README.md

 ### Custom Entrypoints

 The images defined in this repository use custom entrypoint scripts to handle the secrets that are mapped into the services.
 These entrypoint scripts are named `entrypoint.sh` and can be found in `images/omeka_classic` and `images/omeka_db`.
-The `omeka_classic` entrypoint script handles installing the `db_ini` secret as required by Omeka classic, and the `omeka_db` entrypoint script maps the values specified in the `mysql_env` secret to environment variables used to initialize MySQL.
+The `omeka_classic` entrypoint script handles installing the `db_ini` secret as required by Omeka Classic, and the `omeka_db` entrypoint script maps the values specified in the `mysql_env` secret to environment variables used to initialize MySQL.
 A description of these environment variables and their purpose can be found on the Docker Hub page for the [mysql/mysql-server image](https://hub.docker.com/r/mysql/mysql-server/) under the *Docker Environment Variables* section.

 ### Plugins